 While there are several ways companies can prepare their website to capitalize on holiday shopping spikes, a key component to any forward-thinking digital marketing strategy will be your SEO landing pages.
-Let’s look at some of the different options available and evaluate their pros and cons so you can be better prepared next year.
+Let’s look at some of the different options available and evaluate their pros and cons so you can be better prepared next holiday season.

 One easy option many brands utilize is to add an eye-catching banner on their homepage and display deal information (e.g. 25% off, BOGO, etc.) on the applicable product pages, either as an additional banner or simply an updated price.
 With this strategy, there isn’t a central landing page, but instead deal information found across many product pages.
 It’s a fairly easy process for most brands making it very common, but this strategy doesn’t offer any long-term SEO benefits.
 Let’s look at the pros & cons.

 Cons: Banners are a great place to catch the eye of your direct traffic or any traffic you’re sending to your site’s home page.
-However, home page banners and updated pricing should just be a piece of the puzzle, rather than the crux of your holiday strategy.
+However, home page banners and updated pricing should just be a piece of the puzzle, rather than the crux of your holiday marketing strategy.
 Why?
-This option doesn’t include a landing page that targets relevant and competitive sale & deal keywords, which is a big missed opportunity.
+This option doesn’t include a dedicated landing page that targets relevant and competitive sale & deal keywords, which is a big missed opportunity.

 SEO traffic can be your best (and most inexpensive) friend in digital marketing, especially during holiday sale periods such as Black Friday and Cyber Monday where digital ad space is highly competitive and expensive.
-But for many industries, the organic search landscape is also competitive and you have to have optimized landing pages authoritative enough in Google’s eyes to rank well.
+But for many industries, the organic search landscape is also competitive and you have to have optimized effective landing pages authoritative enough in Google’s eyes to rank well.